-An STC label delineates how well a partition, such as a wall, blocks sound and reduces noise.
-Ratings are determined by playing a specific tone near the material and measuring the decibel value (dB) on either side.
+An STC label delineates how partitions and walls effectively block sound and reduce noise.
+Ratings are determined by broadcasting a specific auditory tone near the material, and measuring dB on both sides.
 The higher the STC value, the better its insulation.

-Rankings are calculated using a logarithmic formula, and can’t be combined.
-For example, a single ¼-inch piece of glass is 31 STC, but two ¼-inch pieces next to each other add up to 36, not 62.
+Rankings are then calculated using a non-combined logarithmic formula.
+For example, a single 1/4-inch piece of glass is 31 STC, but two 1/4-inch pieces side by side equal 36, rather than 62 STC.

 What STC Rating Do I Need for Glass?

 It’s prudent to determine required noise cancellation levels prior to purchasing any building materials.
 This involves some thought, and is more complex than simply stating: “35 STC is ideal for all offices, and partitions to match.”